Peckmore/emby.isocontainerplayback/README.md

 ![IsoContainerPlayback.TestClient](resources/images/testclient.png)

-This demonstrates that `IsoStream` should be usable to play a video from within an ISO.
+This demonstrates that `IsoStream` could possibly be usable to play a video from within an ISO.

 ### IsoContainPlayback.Tests
 A series of tests to try and validate that the `IsoStream` implementations function correctly.